mario-areias/config-files/READ.md

-My configurations files for MAC
+My configurations files for MAC.
+Of course, don't forget to move those files for your home folder

 It is required: